 The colors of the headset are black and blue, the same traditional colors that HTC uses.

 The standard Vive Pro wand controller is compatible with the Pro 2.0 headset.
-It weights 203 grams and features a trackpad, face buttons, index trigger, and grip buttons.
+It weighs 203 grams, slightly heavier than HTC Vive Flow, and features a trackpad, face buttons, index trigger, and grip buttons.
 There is partial thumb and index finger tracking and haptic feedback.

-The controllers are rechargeable and have a 6 hour battery life.
+The controllers are rechargeable and have 6-hour battery life.

 You also have the option to use 2 SteamVR 2.0 base stations for improved tracking.